Dr Rebecca Mitchell

-Teams and Teamworking: Exploration of factors contributing to effectiveness and innovation in teams and teamworking.
-Particularly focused on the impact of diverse composition (multidisciplinary, cross-cultural and interprofessional teams), team climate and team dynamics.
+Teams and Leadership: Particularly focused on the impact of diverse composition (multidisciplinary, cross-cultural and interprofessional teams), team leadership, team climate and team dynamics.

 Clusters: Investigation of industrial clusters, particularly knowledge flow and innovation in clusters.
 Investigation of intra- and extra-cluster dynamics with a focus on wine industry clusters.